baharprh/IndoorHumiditySystem-DEVS/README.md

 Wrote log: simulation_messages.log
 ```

-Note: On Windows, after running `cd build`, the executable is generated inside `Debug/`.
+Note: Run the commands from a normal directory (not inside another build folder).
+On Windows, after running `cd build`, the executable is located in `Debug/`.